US investment fund RedBird to buy Serie A champions AC Milan

 In April, Italian media reported interest from Bahrain-based investment fund Investcorp, but the talks ended without a deal at the end of May.

-The Gazzetta Dello Sport said Investcorp would not budge from a price of around one billion euros they thought had been agreed and already see as an overvaluation.
+The Gazzetta Dello Sport said Investcorp would not budge from a price of around one billion euros they thought had been agreed and already saw as an overvaluation.

 And RedBird not only offered a higher fee, they also allowed Elliott to remain minority shareholders and keep both sporting directors Paolo Maldini and Frederic Massara in place.